Yo-kai Watch Blasters: Moves

-Each Yo-kai has access to up to five normal moves: one set to the A button and either three or four techniques, out of which two can be set to the X and Y buttons.
-Some of these moves are restricted to roles or even Yo-kai.
-For instance, only Fighters (barring Lord Enma when equipping his bracelets) can use Triple Attack, and Gutsy Bones is the only Yo-kai who gets access to Crank-a-kai Move.
+Each Yo-kai has access to one normal attack and three to four Technique attacks.
+Some of these are restricted to certain roles or Yo-kai.
+Additionally, each Yo-kai has a special, powerful move called a Soultimate, which is only performable after the Soul Meter is charged by using attacks.

-Additionally, each Yo-kai has a special move called Soultimate Move, a particularly powerful move you can only perform after charging your Soul Meter.
-Your Soul Meter charges when using most non-Soultimate moves by an amount dependent on the move.
 Some Soultimate Moves take longer to charge than others for the same attack.

-Stats
+Stats and equipment

 Similarly to mainline games, in Yo-kai Watch Blasters each Yo-kai has 5 stats: HP, strength, spirit, defense and speed.
 HP determines how much damage a Yo-kai can take.
 Speed determines how fast the Yo-kai moves on the field: at a Fast, Normal or Slow speed.
-The effects of strength, spirit, and defense are elaborated on in the Damage section.
-Yo-kai can also use Equipment to improve their stats, with the exception of speed.
+Strength affects how powerful a Yo-kai's physical attacks are, and Defense affects the amount of damage that a Yo-kai takes from attacks.
+The player can give equipment to Yo-kai to increase their stats.